 The idea is to use your hands as little as possible until the end because you will warm up the butter.
 You want the butter to melt in the end because you need the fat to interact with the acid in the buttermilk and the baking soda in the self-rising flour.

-Once butter is incorporated, make a well in your mix and pour about 6oz of butter, reserving about 2 oz of butter milk.
+Once butter is incorporated, make a well in your mix and pour about 6oz of buttermilk, reserving about 2oz for adjustment.
 Mix the flour into the buttermilk in the well with your spatula to give it a bit of volume, but don’t mix it too much!

 Once the flour/buttermilk mixture is a bit sludgey, start to fold in the sides of the flour into the buttermilk.
 This is tricky.
 Use your hands every once in a while to get a feel for how wet the mix is.
 If it’s too wet, your biscuits will still taste great but they will spludge out instead of rising.
 If it’s too dry, they may still rise but they’ll crumble apart.
 Add buttermilk as necessary.
 I usually end up using all 8 oz, but not always.